edysfy/Group_website/sysImp.md

   <img src="supporting_images/formvalidaitno.png" width="550px">
   </p>

 If the measures have been overcome, then the 'createPost()' method in the Post Service is called, and the values of the form are sent into the service.
 We create GeoJson data out of the form values, which matches the Mongoose GeoJson Schema on the backend.
 We use local storage to add the user's username to the GeoJson.
+We add the current coordinates in Post Service (obtained by the methods above) to the 'geometry' attribute.
 We use the HTTP POST method to send to the '/api/geopost' route on the API.
 After the response has arrived from the API and is successful, we push the GeoJson data to the 'geoPost' array and update the 'geoPostSubject' with the altered array, rendering the new Post onto Mapbox's layers dynamically.
 We also add posts to the user's GeoJson array stored in the User Service, so the new post will render dynamically on the Userpost-Display component. (more detail in User Service Section.)

 ## Authentication Service: